wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    <strong>Use the available elasticity of resources</strong> - The cloud provides the flexibility to expand or reduce resources dynamically through a variety of mechanisms to meet changes in demand.
 Combined with compute-related metrics, a workload can automatically respond to changes and utilize the optimal set of resources to achieve its goal.

    6. <a name="PERF-02-06-"><tt>PERF-02-06-</tt></a><br /><br />
-   <strong>Re-evaluate compute needs based on metrics</strong> - Use system-1. [<a target="_blank" href="#Terraform">Terraform</a>] <a target="_blank" href="?">metrics to identify the behavior and requirements of  workloads over time.
+   <strong>Re-evaluate compute needs based on metrics</strong> - Use system-1. [<a target="_blank" href="#Terraform">Terraform</a>] metrics to identify the behavior and requirements of  workloads over time.
 Evaluate workload needs by comparing the available resources with these requirements and make changes to  compute environment to best match each workload's profile.
 For example, over time a system might be observed to be more memory-intensive than initially thought, so moving to a different instance family or size could improve both performance and efficiency.

    <a name="SelectStorage"></a>